QDucasse/Basic_VHDL_Utilities/README.md

 UAL allowing basic operations between two integers.
 Supported operations are +, -, *, and, or, not, xor.
 The benchmark uses 2 and 3 as inputs and tests every operation.

 ## Exercise 5:
 128-address RAM.
 Each address is 8-bits wide.
-The benchmark writes in each address every 10 cycles.
+The benchmark writes in each address every 10 cycles and reads it right after by writing it in dataout.